hat: Asos, espadrilles: Soludos, leather pouch: c/o Aspinal, passport holder: c/o Aspinal

 With my bags packed and all set for another adventure, I was feeling in the mood to share another travel-related post!
 I'm heading off to Greece this afternoon and if you head over to my Instagram or follow me on Snapchat @HannahLayford I'll probably be posting daily there.
 But with my suitcase ready to hit the road, I thought I'd quickly share another travel tips post, this time on how to improve your packing.
 Over the last 8 months, I've managed to cram in 6 trips and visited 7 different countries so I've had plenty of opportunity to work on improving my packing skills.
 Once you've been bitten by the travel bug, it's hard not to form some kind of routine so when the next trip comes around, things like packing seem much less of a chore!
-Whether you're heading on a short city break, interrailing through Europe, backpacking through Asia, or exploring the world on an Iglu cruise, smart packing will help you feel organised and set for any adventure.
+Whether you're heading on a short city break, interrailing through Europe, backpacking through Asia, or exploring the world on a cruise, smart packing will help you feel organised and set for any adventure.
 Sure, I'm still in the habit of overpacking sometimes (because it is always nice to have plenty of options) but I'm definitely way better than I was.
 Or maybe I've just gotten better at cramming more stuff into smaller suitcases?
 Either way, hopefully these tips will help you improve your holiday packing!

 1. Keep your travel documents organised